grpc-ecosystem/polyglot/README.md

 # Polyglot - a universal grpc client

-Polyglot is a grpc client which can talk to any grpc server. in order to make a call, the following are required:
+Polyglot is a grpc client which can talk to any grpc server.
+In order to make a call, the following are required:
 * A compiled Polyglot binary,
 * a .proto file for the service *or* a compiled proto class on the classpath,
 * and a request proto instance